xraypy/feff85exafs/src/OPCONSAT/README.md

 # Content of the OPCONSAT folder

-This directory contains routines for themany-pole self-energy model using the optical constants: atomic approximation model.
+This directory contains routines for the many-pole self-energy model using the optical constants: atomic approximation model.
 See [the 2007 Kas, et al. paper](http://dx.doi.org/10.1103/PhysRevB.76.195116).